jacksondc/crane/README.md

 # Overview
-Crane is a generic king-of-the-hill game controller that neatly abstracts game and communication logic.
+Crane solves some common problems in writing games for AI players, ideally for small games and short competitions.
+It provides an API to communicate between a game and its players.

-DISCLAIMER: This is way before alpha.
-It's like version -1.
-I wouldn't recommend using it yet.
+**Version:** -1.

-# Server
+# Game
 The game logic is specific to a game and must (at the moment) be written in JavaScript.
 Run this file to run the whole simulation.
 For instance, here's a demo with rock paper scissors:

 ```js